Free community activities for wellbeing

 We don’t know you in person yet, and so don’t know your background.
 If you are reading along and having a go, and something doesn’t feel comfortable or suitable for you, don’t do it.
 If you are under professional care, please discuss your plans to try this technique and its suitability for you at the moment

 If you need to change something in these instructions to make journalling more comfortable to do, this is fine.
-If you are worried about your mental health, please click here
+If you are worried about your mental health, please click here1.
+Finding the right time, being readyGive yourself the gift of some time each day for this supportive practice.

 We know this can be easier said than done.
 30 minutes to an hour is ideal, but 10 minutes would do.
 It can help to aim for the same time each day.